For Young Men:

 #16: Blood Meridian by Cormac McCarthy

 Blood Meridian is the single most violent book I have ever read.
 I want my boys to understand what kind of violence is out there.
 THIS IS NOT A KID BOOK.
-I don’t recommend this book for anyone under 18.
-It is the story what people can do, and be capable of to stay alive.
+I don’t recommend this book to anyone under 18.
+It is the story of what people can do, and be capable of to stay alive.
 And revenge.
-And Apache indians, who wear the bloody gowns of brides they have mudered.
+And Apache Indians, who wear the bloody gowns of brides they have murdered.
 This book is said to Be McCarthy’s masterpiece, and was voted as one of the 100 greatest English Language novels by Time magazine.
 Dark, Violent, Gritty, Beautiful.